How Much Does Rum Cost? Find Out and Stock Up

 Dark rum in glass with lime wedge

 Dark rum is made from molasses or caramelized sugar and can be red, black, or brown because of the molasses and the time spent aging in charred oak barrels.
+Dark rum is aged longer than light rum, which gives it a darker color and a stronger flavor.
+It is also known as black rum or navy rum.
+Dark rum is often used in cocktails that require a stronger flavor, such as a Dark and Stormy or a Mai Tai.

 The flavor of dark rum improves as it stays longer in the wooden barrels.
 The spiced taste increases.